John McNeil: Later campaigns

 McNeil was made brigadier general to rank from November 29, 1862.

 In the spring of 1863, McNeil held Cape Girardeau with 1,700 men against Gen. John Sappington Marmaduke's force of 10,000.
 In 1864 he was appointed to command the district of Rolla, Missouri, and, with the assistance of Gen. John B. Sanborn, Clinton B. Fisk and E. B. Brown, he saved the capital from Price's army.
 He commanded the 2nd Brigade of General Alfred Pleasonton's Provisional Cavalry during Price's Raid, and along with General John Sanborn, led the attack on the second day of the Second Battle of Independence.
 His troops also participated in the campaign which led to the defeat of Price's army at the Second Battle of Newtonia in October.
 During the Battle of Westport, McNeil was relieved of command for "cowardice and failure to attack the enemy" by General Alfred Pleasonton.
 For this and other charges he was court-martialed, but the charges were dismissed.
 He then commanded the district of Central Missouri until April 12, 1865, when he resigned.

 McNeil was given the brevet rank of major general of volunteers in recognition of faithful and meritorious services during the war, to date from the day of his resignation.

-Postbellum career
+Postwar career

-Subsequently, McNeil was clerk of the criminal court in St. Louis County, Missouri 1865-67; sheriff of the county, 1866–70, and clerk of the criminal court again, 1875-76.
+Subsequently, McNeil was clerk of the criminal court in St. Louis County, Missouri 1865–67; sheriff of the county, 1866–70, and clerk of the criminal court again, 1875–76.
 He was in 1876 commissioner to the Centennial Exposition in Philadelphia, was an inspector in the U. S. Indian service in 1878 and 1882, and at the time of his death was superintendent of the United States Post Office, St. Louis branch.

 He died in his chair, in his office at St. Louis, and was buried in Bellefontaine Cemetery (Block 35, Lot 1103).
 His monument carries the verse Soldier, rest; thy warfare o'er, Sleep the sleep that knows not breaking.